epikritis/detection-engineering-de-stuff/de-lab-setup.md

 - These will generate telemetry for which we'll create detection rules.
 - During Elastic agent installation, use Fleet server option.
 - Install agent using root or admin privileges.
-- Append '--insecure' option at the end of the install command.
+- Append `--insecure` option at the end of the `install` command.

 11. Switch off containers safely by using `sudo docker stop <container_name>`.

-- Start with fleet-server, then esk-kibana-1, then esk-es01-1.
+- Begin with fleet-server, then esk-kibana-1, then esk-es01-1.
 - When restarting the containers, follow the reverse order, i.e. ES then Kibana then Fleet.
+- To confirm that each container is up, do as follows:
+  - For ES, log in to https://host_ip:9200 using the user `elastic` and password set in the file `/esk/.env`.
+  - For Kibana, the URL is http://host_ip:5601 with the same credentials ^.
+  - For the Fleet container, you can check its health status in Kibana.